VinceNolan999/ms3-my-movie-catalog/README.md

 - I want to be able to delete movies from the database

-- I want to be able to tag a movie that I would like and that shows in a seperate search.
+- I want to be able to tag a movie that I would like and that shows in a separate search.

 #### As A returning user.